wso2/docs-is/en/includes/guides/authentication/configure-the-token-exchange-flow.md

     Currently, {{ product_name }} does not support the token exchange grant for single-page applications.

+To enable token exchange in your application:

 1. On the {{ product_name }} Console, go to **Applications**.

 2. Open your application from the list and go to the **Protocol** tab.

 3. Add `Token Exchange` under the **Allowed grant types**.

+    !!! note
+        To enable refresh tokens for the token exchange grant, include `Refresh Token` as an **Allowed Grant Type**.
+Learn more about [ow the refresh token grant type works]({{base_path}}/references/grant-types-in-asgardeo/#refresh-token-grant).

 4. Click **Update** to save the configurations.